reinhart1010/nix/docs/en/common/pamfixtrunc.md

 ---
 layout: page
 title: common/pamfixtrunc (English)
-description: "This command is superseded by `pamfix -truncate`."
+description: "This command has been superseded by `pamfix -truncate`."
-content_hash: f23e7f034be87fc4192f564ab85803f7113146ba
+content_hash: 8ccac1e0a53dff09bee7633d82a4c765462cac28
-last_modified_at: 2024-03-25
+last_modified_at: 2024-10-13
+related_topics:
+  - title: Nederlands version
+    url: /nl/common/pamfixtrunc.html
+    icon: bi bi-globe
 tldri18n_status: 2
 ---
 # pamfixtrunc

-This command is superseded by `pamfix -truncate`.
+This command has been superseded by `pamfix -truncate`.
 More information: <https://netpbm.sourceforge.net/doc/pamfixtrunc.html>.

 - View documentation for the current command: